stefan-hoeck/idris2-pack/CONTRIBUTING.md

 * When adding a new command-line option, the same as for new commands holds: It should be well documented and support tab completion.
-In addition, consider to allow users to permanently set this option in the `$HOME/.pack/user/pack.toml` file.
+In addition, consider allowing users to permanently set this option in the `$XDG_CONFIG_HOME/pack/pack.toml` file.

 * When adding new user settings, micropack should include these in its automatically generated `pack.toml` file